bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Bisq, on the other hand, will soon use a DAO to manage the funding and governance of its bitcoin exchange software: a business-like service with day-to-day operations, revenue, strategy, etc.

-As a result, it's a different challenge with a different set of complexities from the other examples above.
+Bisq's DAO is designed to conquer a different challenge with a different set of complexities from the other examples above.

 ## 1. Funding the Project